Phenomenology of the simple 3-3-1 model with inert scalars: The model

+The VEV $w$ breaks the 3-3-1 symmetry down to the standard model symmetry and gives the masses for the new particles, while $u$ breaks the standard model symmetry down to $SU(3)_C\otimes U(1)_Q$ and provides the masses for the ordinary particles.
+To keep consistency with the standard model, we impose $u\ll w$.

-The dark sector is denoted by $\phi$ that is an inert scalar multiplet, $\phi=\eta',\ \chi'$, or $\sigma$, ensured by an extra $Z_2$ symmetry $\phi\rightarrow -\phi$, which provides dark matter candidates \cite{dns}.
-Interestingly enough, the presence of $\phi$ is crucial to have a realistic simple 3-3-1 model not only because of the dark matter solution.
-It provides $B-L$ violating interactions, besides the following similar one responsible for the neutrino masses, realizing the fact that the $B-L$ symmetry in this kind of the models is approximate (otherwise, the model is not self-consistent since the $B-L$ and 3-3-1 symmetries are algebraically non-closed).
-Those interactions also separate the inert field masses and make the dark matter candidates viable.
-Lastly, $\phi$ governs the $\rho$-parameter by which it is comparably with the global fit, as mentioned.
+The dark sector is denoted by $\phi$ that is an inert scalar multiplet, $\phi=\eta',\ \chi'$, or $\sigma$, ensured by an extra $Z_2$ symmetry, $\phi\rightarrow -\phi$, which provides dark matter candidates \cite{dns}.
+Interestingly enough, the presence of $\phi$ is crucial to have a realistic simple 3-3-1 model, not only due to the dark matter solution.
+Indeed, it provides $B-L$ violating interactions, that along with the following one responsible for neutrino mass generation realize $B-L$ as an approximate symmetry, which is acquired in this kind of the models.
+Otherwise, if $B-L$ is an exact symmetry, the model is not self-consistent because the $B-L$ and 3-3-1 symmetries are algebraically non-closed \cite{3311,d3311}.
+Furthermore, those interactions also separate the inert field masses which make the dark matter candidates viable \cite{dns}.
+Lastly, $\phi$ governs the $\rho$-parameter by which it is comparable with the global fit, as mentioned.
 In other words, the $\rho$-parameter can contain information on the dark sector.